Drug Serialization Requirements in Saudi Arabia

 Serial numbers and GS1 standards in Saudi Arabia

-To facilitate international understanding, the secondary packaging of a drug destined for the Saudi Arabian market must contain the 14-digit GS1 Global Trade Identification Number (GTIN).
+To facilitate international understanding, the secondary packaging of a drug destined for the Saudi Arabian market must contain the 14-digit GS1 Global Trade Item Number (GTIN).
 The IBRCS will use the GTIN to identify and track the pharma product entering Saudi market.
 GTIN-14 is a 14-digit number used to identify trade items at various packaging levels: the first digit indicating the packaging level, the next twelve digits represent the GS1 Company Prefix – GCP and the item reference assigned by the manufacturer plus a check digit.
 It is the pharmaceutical company’s responsibility to contact GS1 to obtain its unique Global Location Number (GLN).

 The serial number